fedora-infra/ansible/README.md

 greenwave, ODCS, Mailman3 / HK, mailman 2, OSBS, pungi, koji, MBS, IPA, rabbitmq, geoip,ipsilon

-We are rewiewing PR's during the morning EU standup (https://board.net/p/fedora-infra-daily), so feel free to jump in and discuss.
+We are reviewing PR's during the morning EU standup (https://board.net/p/fedora-infra-daily), so feel free to jump in and discuss.